Donald W. Reynolds Center, Suite 304, (501) 569-3356, (501) 569-8898 (fax), Website

 Undergraduate Students in Graduate Business Courses

-UALR seniors who are within 15 semester hours of completing baccalaureate degrees with a 3.0 GPA or higher and have a GMAT of at least 480 may enroll for a maximum of 6 semester hours of graduate business courses during their last undergraduate semester.
+UA Little Rock seniors who are within 15 semester hours of completing baccalaureate degrees with a 3.0 GPA or higher and have a GMAT of at least 480 may enroll for a maximum of 6 semester hours of graduate business courses during their last undergraduate semester.
+UA Little Rock seniors who are within 15 semester hours of completing baccalaureate business degrees with a 3.25 GPA or higher or a baccalaureate non-business degree with a 3.5 GPA or higher may enroll for a maximum of 6 semester hours of graduate business courses during their last undergraduate semester.
 However, if these graduate business courses are applied towards undergraduate degree requirements they cannot also be counted towards graduate degree requirements.

 All degree requirements must be completed within six years of admission to the program.

 A limited number of graduate assistantships are offered each year to qualified students.
 Graduate assistants are expected to work 20 hours per week in the College.
-Duties may include assisting with faculty research projects and/or providing support services in the Arkansas Small Business and Technology Development Center, the Institute for Economic Advancement, the COB computer labs, or the online programs.
+Duties may include assisting with faculty research projects and/or providing support services in the Arkansas Small Business and Technology Development Center, the Arkansas Economic Development Institue, or the online programs.
 Applicants must be regularly admitted to a graduate program, maintain at least a 3.0 overall GPA, and enroll for at least nine graduate hours each semester.
-Applications for graduate assistantships must be submitted to the Associate Dean for Graduate Business Programs by April 1.
+Applications for graduate assistantships must be submitted to email@example.com.

 Definitions: An “attempt” is defined as either a full-term enrollment with a letter grade or Incomplete being posted or a partial-term enrollment that lasts beyond the drop deadline but ends with a withdrawal and a W being posted to the transcript.
 A “successful completion” is defined as a grade of B or greater in the course.
 If a student drops, withdraws, or requests an incomplete this will not be considered a successful completion.